EllarBooher/Syzygy/README.md

 # Syzygy

-The purpose of this renderer is to study concepts in rendering, engine architecture, and modern Vulkan.
+Syzygy is an engine and renderer I started to study concepts in rendering, engine architecture, and modern Vulkan.

-## Requirements

 This project was developed in Visual Studio Community 2022 on Windows 11.
 It has been compiled with both MSVC (`cl.exe`) and Clang (`clang-cl.exe`) via VS integration.

+## Requirements
-For now, only Windows is known to be supported.

-Requires CMake 3.28 or higher.
+For now, only Windows is supported, and compilation requires CMake version 3.28 or higher.

-Running the engine currently requires a GPU with drivers that support Vulkan 1.3 and the device extensions such as `VK_EXT_shader_object` and others.
-Note, this fact seems to stop RenderDoc from working (as of early 2024, the latest version might work).
-NSight complains about the newer extensions, but seems to still mostly work.
+Running the engine currently requires a GPU with drivers that supports at least version `1.3.280` of the Vulkan API.
+The engine relies on the device extension `VK_EXT_shader_object`, and likely a few others. `VK_EXT_shader_object` does not have wide adoption (as of 2024).
+The engine is currently not compatible with the emulation layer `VK_LAYER_KHRONOS_shader_object`, but this will likely be remedied later on.

 ## Dependencies

 You must download the following, or figure out a way to provide the required files yourself:

 - [Vulkan SDK](https://vulkan.lunarg.com/), at least 1.3.280, for `vulkan.h`, `glslangValidator.exe`, and a few debug utilities